2/20/2025

 Chief Financial Officer

 Thank you, Stuart.
 Good morning, everyone.
 Please turn to slide 39 of the presentation.
 Q4 total revenue amounted to $69.1 million compared to $72.3 million last year.
 The envelope revenue was $48.8 million versus $50.6 million last year.
 The variation reflects a 4% decrease in average selling price, mainly due to a less favorable customer and product mix between the U.S. and Canada.
-The volume increased by half a percent, driven by a greater increase in the U.S. and Canada.
-The overall revenue represents in the U.S. including the contribution of forest envelope acquired last May.
-Packaging and specialty products revenue was $20.3 million versus $21.7 million last year.
+The volume increased by half a percent, driven by a greater presence in the U.S., including the contribution of forest envelope acquired last May.
+Packaging and specialty products revenue was $20.3 million, versus $21.7 million last year.
 The decrease is mostly due to a lower revenue, partially offset by higher demand from e-commerce related to packaging solutions.
-Meanwhile, demand from certain sectors more closely correlated to economic conditions was relatively low compared to last year.
-Moving on to slide 40, adjusted total $12.9 million or .7% of sales compared to $9 million or .4% of sales a year ago.
+Meanwhile, demand from certain sectors more closely correlated to economic conditions was relatively stable compared to last year.
+Moving on to slide 40, I just edited the total $12.9 million or 18.7% of sales compared to 9 million or 12.4% of sales a year ago.
 As Stuart mentioned, we are pleased to report margin improvement in our two business segments.
-Envelope adjusted reached $9.2 million or $18.8 million of sales versus $8.7 million or .2% of sales last year.
-The year over year increase reflects benefits from optimization measures announced last July as well as procurement optimization initiatives.
-Packaging and specialty products adjusted at the lowest $2.4 million or .6% of sales compared to $1.4 million or .1% of sales last year.
-The increase is mostly due to positive effect of optimization initiatives announced late in 2023 and the procurement optimization initiatives.
-Finally, we had a corporate and unallocated recovery of $1.4 million as opposed to a cost of $1 million last year.
-The year over year variation is mainly due to a foreign exchange gained to revaluation of foreign trade receivables and a favorable adjustment of the DSU and PSU reflecting different price share valuations this year compared to last.
-Turning on to slide 41, as a result of higher EBITDA, net earnings amounted to $5.8 million or 23 cents per share versus $0.7 million or 3 cents per share last year.
-Adjusted net earnings were $5.2 million or 20 cents per share versus $2.2 million or 9 cents per share a year ago.
-Moving on to slide 42, our net cash flows from operating activities totaled $9.2 million compared to $14.8 million last year.
-The reduction reflects working capital requirements this year as opposed to a release last year when we were coming off the high inventory levels partially offset by higher profitability.
+Envelope adjusted EBITDA reached 9.2 million or 18.8 million of sales versus 8.7 million or 17.2% of sales last year.
+The year-over-year increase reflects benefits from optimization measures announced last July, as well as procurement optimization initiatives.
+Packaging and specialty products adjusted a bit.
+There was 2.4 million or 11.6% of sales compared to 1.4 million or 6.1% of sales last year.
+The increase is mostly due to the positive effect of optimization initiatives announced late in 2023 and the procurement optimization initiatives.
+Finally, We had a corporate and unallocated recovery of $1.4 million as opposed to a cost of $1 million last year.
+The year-over-year variation is mainly due to a foreign exchange gain to revaluation of foreign trade receivables and a favorable adjustment of the DSU and PSU reflecting different price share valuations this year compared to last.
+Turning on to slide 41.
+As a result of higher EBITDA, net earnings amounted to $5.8 million, or $0.23 per share, versus $0.7 million, or $0.03 per share, last year.
+Adjusted net earnings were $5.2 million, or $0.20 per share, versus $2.2 million, or $0.09 per share, a year ago.
+Moving on to slide 42.
+Our net cash flows from operating activities totaled $9.2 million compared to $14.8 million last year.
+The reduction reflects working capital requirements this year as opposed to a release last year when we were coming off the high inventory levels, partially offset by higher profitability.
 We are continuing to proactively manage inventory and improve working capital.
 For the same reasons, free cash flow was $8.7 million versus $15.1 million last year, we concluded 2024 with free cash flows of $31.7 million or $1.29 per share.
-This represents a free yield of 36% given the recent share price.
-Turning to slide 43, our net debt stood at $41.2 million as of December 31, 2024, down more than $5 million in the past three months and more than $14 million over the course of the year.
-Our ratio of net debt to adjusted EBITDA improved to 1X versus 1.3X at the end of the previous quarter, well within our comfort zone of keeping it below 2X.
-At the end of the quarter, we had more than $77 million in available liquidity under a senior secure revolving credit facility, leaving us with the flexibility to finance our operations and future investments.
-Finally, the board of directors declared a dividend, a quarterly dividend of $0.05 per common share payable on April 4th to shareholders of records at the close of business on March 20th.
+This represents a free cash flow conversion ratio of 0.79 based on an adjusted EBITDA and a free cash flow yield of 36% given the recent share price.
+Turning to slide 43.
+Our net debt stood at $41.2 million as of December 31, 2024, down more than $5 million in the past three months and more than $14 million over the course of the year.
+Our ratio of net debt to adjusted EBITDA improved to 1x versus 1.3x at the end of the previous quarter, well within our comfort zone of keeping it below 2x.
+At the end of the quarter, we had more than $77 million in available liquidity under our senior secured revolving credit facility, leaving us with the flexibility to finance our operations and future investments.
+Finally, the Board of Directors declared a quarterly dividend of $0.05 per common share payable on April 4th to shareholders of record at the close of business on March 20th.
 With this, I will turn it back to Stuart for the outlook.
 Stuart?

 speaker